niallryan/Flask-Philo-Core/README.md

 ## Python Support

 Flask-Philo-Core supports python3.6 or higher.
-There are not plans to provide support older python version.
+There are no plans to support older Python versions.

 ## Quick Start